Cimarex Energy Co. (XEC): What is good about stock?

 Cimarex Energy Co.
 (NYSE:XEC) trade information

-Sporting 0.34% in the green today, the stock has traded in the green over the last five days, with the highest price hit on Tuesday, Sep 22 when the XEC stock price touched $25.56- or saw a rise of 7.63%.
-Year-to-date, Cimarex Energy Co. shares have moved -55.02%, while the 5-day performance has seen it change -9.4%.
+Despite being -1.24% in the red today, the stock has traded in the green over the last five days, with the highest price hit on Monday, Sep 28 when the XEC stock price touched $25.42- or saw a rise of 2.83%.
+Year-to-date, Cimarex Energy Co. shares have moved -52.94%, while the 5-day performance has seen it change 0.04%.
 Over the past 30 days, the shares of Cimarex Energy Co.
-(NYSE:XEC) have changed -16.13%.
-Short interest in the company has seen 3.15 Million shares shorted with days to cover at 2.17.
+(NYSE:XEC) have changed -14.%.
+Short interest in the company has seen 3.15 Million shares shorted with days to cover at 2.19.

 Cimarex Energy Co.
 (XEC) estimates and forecasts